Doreen181/Velocyto_5-scRNA-seq/Mathew/README-Mathew.md

 Required metadata for preprocessing was downloaded from [github](https://github.com/angelettilab/scMouseBcellFlu/blob/master/data/metadata.csv).

 ## Run Cell Ranger
-cellranger count was run on each sample seperately, folder structure compatible with published code is shown as an example for sample "SampleID_1_14_mar19".
+cellranger count was run on each sample separately, folder structure compatible with published code is shown as an example for sample "SampleID_1_14_mar19".

 ## Run salmon
-salmon/alevin-fry was run on each sample seperately, folder structure compatible with published code is shown as an example for sample "SampleID_1_14_mar19".
+salmon/alevin-fry was run on each sample saperately, folder structure compatible with published code is shown as an example for sample "SampleID_1_14_mar19".

 ## Run velocyto
-Velocyto was run on each sample seperately, folder structure compatible with published code is shown as an example for sample "SampleID_1_14_mar19".
+Velocyto was run on each sample separately, folder structure compatible with published code is shown as an example for sample "SampleID_1_14_mar19".